FormData

 append(name: string, value: Data, mimeType: string, filename?: string): void

-Can be used to add text fields or file data.
+Can be used to add both text and file fields.

 | Parameter |